Do I need to provide proof of language proficiency (e.g. IELTS) when submitting my application?

 What are the differences between recognition of the diploma at the faculty and nostrification?
 Which one do I need?

-The differences are in validity, length of the process, price and institution.
+The differences are in validity, length of the process, price, and institution.
 Recognition by the faculty is for a single use (i.e. one admission process) while nostrification has life-long validity and is a document proving general recognition.
-Nostrification process could take more than 30 days and costs CZK 3,000; recognition up to 30 days, costs CZK 810, and is done by the faculty itself, while nostrification is issued by one university of Czechia, depending on your previous study focus.
+Nostrification process could take more than 30 days and costs CZK 3,000; recognition up to 30 days, costs CZK 810, and is done by the Faculty itself, while nostrification is issued by one of the universities of Czechia or other institutions, depending on your previous study focus.

 We suggest submitting a request for recognition by the faculty, because it is a faster process and we can help you with the application.
 Regarding the nostrification (BA), the whole process lies with the rectorate of the university.

 What is superlegalization and apostille?
 When are these procedures necessary?

 Apostille is an international certification valid for members of the Hague Conference on Private International Law.
 It is a stamp issued by the state which is party to the Hague convention.